True Power: Why the Wise Don’t Chase It

 Real Power Is Responsibility

 True power doesn’t need permission.
-But it does need integrity.

 Wise beings don’t chase power.